alexandre-senko/aws-static-website/README.md

 Your content - index.html file and others (*.html, *.js, *.css etc) being hosted into the "RootBucket" S3 bucket.
 This bucket, through the bucket policy protection connected to the CloudFront origin identity.
 CloudFron acts as a CDN with additinal restrictions - only HTTPS traffic with GET and HEAD requests allowed.
 "RootBucket" is a source for this CDN.
 Default expiration time is 24 hours.

 "RootBucket" must have the same name, as your domain name, registered or migrated into Route53 - DOMAIN_NAME.
 This name added into Route53 HostedZone as an alias of a CloudFront endpoint.
-Empty "WWWBucket" S3 bucket with the redirect configuration is needed to redirect WWW.DOMAIN_NAME requests to DOMAIN_NAME.
-WWW.DOMAIN_NAME has a CNAME Ruote53 recordset for the "WWWBucket" URL.

 CDN logs stored into the "WebsiteLogsBucket" S3 bucket.